Panic Attacks & Online Support

 - Temperature change: Holding ice or splashing cold water on your face can activate the dive reflex and calm your nervous system.

 Note that while these techniques provide relief in the moment, the goal of treatment is not just to manage panic attacks but to reduce their frequency and your fear of them.
+The toolkit is a stopgap; treatment is the cure.

 Self-Help Tools and Apps